richmulhern/php_sdk/README.md

 #Aria PHP SDK

 The Aria Systems PHP SDK is a collection of classes that make it easy to use the [Aria Systems](http://www.ariasystems.com/) REST and SOAP web services in your PHP application.
-The PHP SDK works with Aria System's Core, Object-Query, and Admintools APIs.
+The PHP SDK works with Aria Systems Core, Object-Query, and Admintools APIs.

 ##Installation